Franklin Probation Violations Attorneys

 What Is Considered a Probation Violation?

 Violating your probation can result in arrest with no right to bond, as well as subsequent criminal charges.
 What is considered a violation will depend on the particular circumstances of your probation order and the discretion of the probation officer assigned to your case.
+Your probation officer will inform you when you have violated probation and will explain next steps to you.
+You will want a powerful attorney next to you who can assist you through each step of the process.

 For example, some probation orders might require individuals to: